chenchugokuljangam13/Cancer-Death-Cases-Forecasting/README.md

 10. [Contributing](#contributing)
 11. [License](#license)

 ## Introduction
-This project involves predicting cancer mortality in India using three supervised learning algorithms: linear regression, decision tree regression, and random forest regression.
-After evaluating these models, we found that the random forest regression model performs the best.
+This project Forecasts cancer death cases in India using three algorithms: linear regression decision tree regression random forest regression
+We found the random forest model performs the best.

 ## Data Description
-We use cancer mortality data from the Global Burden of Disease Study, covering the years 1990 to 2017.
+We use cancer death case data from the Global Burden of Disease Study, covering the years 1990 to 2017.
 The data is categorized by:
-- Age group
-- Gender
+- Year
 - Region

-## Project Structure
+- Type of cancer
+- Count of cases